 Lemon and Chamomile Natural Hair Bleach

-Depending on the color and texture of your hair, if you do this once or twice a week, you should start seeing results in a couple months.
+Depending on the color and texture of your hair, if you do this once or twice a week, you should start seeing results in a couple of months.

 DIY Lemon Hair Highlights

-Treat Dandruff Naturally with Lemon Juice
+Treat Dandruff Naturally With Lemon Juice

 If you have persistent dandruff problems, lemons are an excellent home remedy.
 Use the lemon juice rinse recipe mentioned above or simply add some lemon juice to your shampoo right before washing your hair.